1. You have until each year’s tax-filing deadline to fund an IRA for the previous year

 If you have a spouse who currently isn’t earning a wage, they may have the opportunity to open their own IRA as long as you have earned income.
 They can contribute up to the maximum annual contribution limit, and even more if they’re over age 50.

 There are a few requirements to be aware of though.
-For starters, you must file a joint income-tax return and the working spouse must also have an earned income of at least the amount of both spouses’ IRAs.
+For starters, you must file a joint income-tax return and the working spouse must also have an earned income of at least the amount contributed to both spouses’ IRAs.

 5. SEP IRAs can be a powerful retirement solution for the self-employed

 If you are self-employed, or have a consulting or freelance business on the side, you have access to a SEP IRA.
 The advantage of the SEP IRA is its higher contribution limits.
-A SEP IRA allows you to contribute the lesser of $57,000 or 25% of your net self-employment income after accounting for taxes and the income reduction from the SEP contribution itself.
+A SEP IRA allows you to contribute the lesser of $58,000 for 2021 ($57,000 for 2020) or 25% of your net self-employment income after accounting for taxes and the income reduction from the SEP contribution itself.

 6. Roth IRAs may be an option even if you earn more than the income limit

-Since Roth IRAs are funded with after-tax contributions, your money grows tax-deferred, you can take a qualified withdrawal tax-free and you are not required to withdraw the money at age 72.
-But you can only contribute to a Roth IRA if you’re a single tax filer in 2020 earning less than $139,000 or a joint tax filer earning less than $206,000.
+Roth IRAs are funded with after-tax contributions, your money has the potential to grow on a tax-deferred basis, you can take a qualified withdrawal tax-free and you are not required to withdraw the money at age 72.
+But you can only contribute to a Roth IRA if you’re a single tax filer in 2021 earning less than $140,000 or a joint tax filer earning less than $208,000.

 Contact PNC, today